 Trump trial sees investigator return to the stand as 3rd week nears close

-A forensic analyst who works for Manhattan District Attorney Alvin Bragg will resume testimony Friday in the trial of former President Donald Trump.
+A forensic analyst who works for Manhattan District Attorney Alvin Bragg is resuming testimony Friday in the trial of former President Donald Trump.

 On Thursday, Douglas Daus introduced a recording of Michael Cohen speaking to Trump, which he said he located on Cohen's phone.